 Research has demonstrated that the use of Animal Assisted Therapy (AAT) as a recovery tool is highly effective with adolescents.
 The goal of AAT is to increase each teen participant’s emotional and cognitive functioning.
 The roots of AAT are based in the Biophilia Hypothesis which suggests that our attachment to and interest in animals stems from the strong possibility that human survival was historically, partly dependent on signals from animals in the environment indicating safety or threat.
 The theory suggests that if we see animals at rest or in a peaceful state, this signals safety, security and feelings of well being on both conscious and subconscious levels.
 This in turn triggers a state where opportunities for personal change and healing are greatly enhanced.

-At Paradigm Malibu, we find that the benefits of AAT include allowing teens to have specific experiences, which are designed to increase awareness of key social communication factors that effect relationships.
+At Paradigm Treatment, we find that the benefits of AAT include allowing teens to have specific experiences, which are designed to increase awareness of key social communication factors that effect relationships.
 Our experiences also suggest that it provides uniquely clear feedback on the impact each adolescent’s behaviors have on others.
 Issues ranging from trust to non verbal cues can be easily explored using this modality.
 In addition, multiple clinical studies demonstrate that the use of AAT effectively decreases feelings of isolation, depression and anxiety.
 Learn more here!